ITI/pcesapps/docs/PCES-Apps.md

 - "End User Devices (EUDs)" illustrates how a user can integrate custom code to direct messages to randomly selected destinations, each of which has a different processing overhead, and measure the average end-to-end latency depending on the end user device chosen.
 - "SJF" constructs a completely different system from the first three, and is constructed to show how other ways that user-written pieces of the system model can be integrated into a **pces** model.
 As with the EUDs application,  this capability is highlighted in anticipation of users needing to keep models and code separate from public repositories such as github.
 - "Flows" introduces the concept of traffic flows, as a vehicle to represent heavy traffic loads efficiently.
+- "AS" shows how to include PCAP packets into the simulator, and how to add function costs for bespoke function costs on devices like routers and switches.

 Before getting into the details of each model we first describe the layout of the *pcesapps* repository, and the scripts it provides to build models, and to execute them.